Let's talk about the Mediterranean diet. You might have heard about it before, but what exactly is it?

 Following the Mediterranean diet has been linked to numerous health benefits, including reduced risk of heart disease, improved brain function, lower risk of cancer, weight loss and weight management, improved digestive health, reduced risk of type 2 diabetes, improved mood and mental health, and a longer lifespan.

-Studies supporting Mediterranean Diet as a
+Studies support Mediterranean Diet as a healthy lifestyle choice:

-The PREDIMED study, which was a large randomized controlled trial that showed that a Mediterranean diet supplemented with extra-virgin olive oil or nuts reduced the risk of heart attack, stroke, and death from heart disease by 30% and reduces the risk of breast cancer in postmenopausal women.
+- The PREDIMED study, which was a large randomized controlled trial that showed that a Mediterranean diet supplemented with extra-virgin olive oil or nuts reduced the risk of heart attack, stroke, and death from heart disease by 30% and reduces the risk of breast cancer in postmenopausal women.

-The Moli-sani study, which is one of the largest observational studies on the Mediterranean diet, found that people who adhered to this diet had a lower risk of heart disease, cancer, and death from all causes.
+- The Moli-sani study, which is one of the largest observational studies on the Mediterranean diet, found that people who adhered to this diet had a lower risk of heart disease, cancer, and death from all causes.

-The Nurse's Health Study, which followed more than 200,000 women for over 20 years, found that those who followed a Mediterranean diet had a lower risk of heart disease, cancer, and death from all causes.
+- The Nurse's Health Study, which followed more than 200,000 women for over 20 years, found that those who followed a Mediterranean diet had a lower risk of heart disease, cancer, and death from all causes.

-The Greek EPIC study, which followed over 23,000 adults for an average of 9.5 years, found that those who followed a Mediterranean diet had a lower risk of heart disease, cancer, and death from all causes.
+- The Greek EPIC study, which followed over 23,000 adults for an average of 9.5 years, found that those who followed a Mediterranean diet had a lower risk of heart disease, cancer, and death from all causes.